Financial Planner FAQ's

 A financial planner is a good investment for anyone who does not have the time or skills required to manage their own financial affairs.
 Similar to a car mechanic for those who can not service their own car, a financial planner can ensure your finances run efficiently and are in order.

-What does a financial planner cost?
+How much does a financial planner cost in Australia?

 A financial planners fees may consist of upfront fees for a financial plan and ongoing service fees.